F visa: Types

-Role of the institution for F visas
+Role of the educational institution

 To pursue studies in F status at a college, university, or vocational school, it is necessary that the institution be a participant in the Student and Exchange Visitor Program (SEVP).
 An institution can acquire SEVP certification by filing Form I-17 with U.S. Immigration and Customs Enforcement (this is a one-time process).
 An institution can be SEVP-certified despite not holding national or regional accreditation.
 Conversely, an institution may hold national or regional accreditation but may have chosen not to obtain SEVP certification if it does not intend to admit international students in the F, J, or M status.

 A large university typically has an international office that manages its participation in the SEVP, and all the designated school officials (DSOs) work for this office.
 The international office manages updates to the Student and Exchange Visitor Information System (SEVIS) record for students and issuing of new Form I-20s.
 Students who have any change to their plans (such as program end date, course load, leave of absence, return from leave of absence) must communicate these changes with their international office.

-The special case of F visas for high school students
+High schools

 It is possible to obtain an F-1 visa to pursue studies at a secondary school (grades 9-12).
 As is the case with other institutions, the secondary school must be SEVP-certified.
 The school may be a public (government-funded) school or a private school.
 In the case of a public school, the student may attend for a maximum period of 12 months and must reimburse the school for the full per-capita cost of attendance.
 Neither of these requirements apply for students attending private schools.